-While traditional keys have withstood the test of time, a large majority struggle with keeping keys and locks are susceptible to being picked.
-More people are considering keyless entry options either for their new house or by installing a system on the front door of their current home.
+While traditional keys have withstood the test of time, a large majority of homeowners struggle with keeping keys and locks are susceptible to being picked.
+More people are considering keyless entry options either for their new home or by installing a system on the front door of their current home.

 1. Keys not required